imagifault/bimbazure/README.md

 #### WARNING: MHDDOS product is in testing

+  - update_product CAN NOT switch to MHDDOS if VM was created with other product consider creating new VM to install all required dependencies
   - limits/methods in include/cloud-init-mhddos.sh may not be optimal
   - bombardier is now default layer 7 method for MHDDoS (with proxies)